perminder-klair/yeptap-framework/README.md

 # Yeptap Framework

-Super lite php MVC framework
+Super lite PHP MVC framework

 ## Setup
 Pull down and ready to use!

+## Usage
 `app` directory includes files used for app

 `yeptap` directory includes framework files

 `assets` directory can be used to store assets including images, css, js

 Note: Make sure following directories are writable to 0777: